 To adjust the forks, raise the carriage slightly, and tilt the mast fully forward to reduce friction and make the fork slide easier.
 Then, unlock the fork locking pins.
 Position the forks by pushing them away from you.
 Secure the fork locking pins.

-▲ Make sure the load backrest or fork retaining bolts are fasten securely in place.
+- ▲ Make sure the load backrest or fork retaining bolts are fasten securely in place. - (1) Do not elevate the load with one forks.